GBarbosa1/hermes_api/README.md

-# Let's write the provided README content into a .md file.

-readme_content = """
 # Hermes API

 Welcome to the **Hermes API** repository! 🚀 This project is designed to serve as a flexible, scalable data pipeline that wraps around multiple public APIs.
 Built using **FastAPI**, the Hermes API is engineered to streamline data acquisition and transformation, making it the backbone of our data engineering processes.